You’ve spent hours perfecting your on-page SEO.

 7. Compile Statistics About Your Industry

-You can also turn your website into the source for relevant statistics, and you’ll get tons of free, organic backlinks from bloggers and writers who need them to boost their own content credibility.
+You can also turn your website into a source for relevant statistics, and you’ll get tons of free, organic backlinks from bloggers and writers who need them to boost their own content credibility.

 The best part?
 Becoming a source for statistics is simple.
 You don’t even need to commission a survey.
 Compile existing statistics or research studies into one round-up post instead, and use that as the page for writers to credit.